crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that led to a ``Message not fully read`` error when trying to decommission a node using ``ALTER CLUSTER DECOMMISSION``.

-- Fixed a issue that resulted in incorrect results when querying the ``sys.nodes`` table.
+- Fixed an issue that resulted in incorrect results when querying the ``sys.nodes`` table.
 Predicates used in the ``WHERE`` clause on columns that were absent in the select-list never matched.